Real Estate Witch

 When you have a shortlist of options, look up each agent online.
 Check out their website, social media accounts, and customer reviews.

-You can also verify their license and see any disciplinary actions by checking your state’s real estate commission.
-You can find the commission via Google search.
+You can also verify their license and see any disciplinary actions by checking your state's real estate commission.
+You can find the commission via a Google search.

 When researching agents, look for: